capitacreative/peoplefluent-api/README.md

 Changelog:

-  Version 1.3.1: Link updated in example.
-Currently we will be using http://careers.peopleclick.com/careerscp/client_capita/client_microsite/search.do?functionName=search for the purpose of this library.
+  Version 1.3.1: Gateway (API) link updated in example.html.
+Currently we will be using following API link http://careers.peopleclick.com/careerscp/client_capita/client_microsite/search.do?functionName=search for the purpose of this library.

   Version 1.3: Updated indexing for categories and new categories added (requested by: David Phillips)